JohanDBothma/jbcrud/README.md

 ### DataTablesInterests

 A Livewire component to display all interests and gives the same functionality as the main DataTablesUsers, but this is for interests.
 Here you can add more interests, edit interests and delete them.
-I did not set up relationships and prevent foreignkey constraints apon deleting a language that is linked to a user, because **TWP**.

 ### CreateInterest